President Ford's 'Energy Czar' to Launch Public Energy Series in Grand Rapids

 During his presidency, Ford signed legislation that established the framework for a national energy policy and alternative energy research.
 Triggered by the aftermath of the 1973 oil embargo, the importance for the United States to develop a national energy policy became clear to President Ford.
 He selected Zarb to serve as his energy advisor, and Zarb later became known as the "Energy Czar."

-“Looking back on the development or U.S. energy policy, President Ford clearly started the alternative-energy ball rolling," said Bruce Goodman, alternative energy practice group leader at Varnum.
+“Looking back on the development or U.S. energy policy, President Ford clearly started the alternative-energy ball rolling," said Bruce Goodman, Alternative Energy Practice Team leader at Varnum.
 "His response to the oil embargo and gasoline crisis led him to a prescient focus on renewable and sustainable energy.
 We are now benefiting from what he put in motion.”